Login Security for Community Websites: Forums, Groups, and Networks

 - Email or application-based verification methods are supported.

-These measures are particularly important for communities that include:
+These measures are especially important for communities that include:

 - Private groups